 Below is another version of the attached audio:

-1. Think of the complement as the most delicious piece of food you ever tasted.
+1. Think of the compliment as the most delicious piece of food you ever tasted.

 3. Begin to chew on it.

-5. As you chew notice it as it becomes a liquid you begin to swallow.
+5. As you chew, notice it as it becomes a liquid and you begin to swallow.

-8. For all that you chose to release and not take in witness it moving through your elimination system.
+8. For all that you choose to release and not take in, witness it moving through your elimination system.
 Witness it being released out of you.

-9. Continue to breathe in and out feel the warmth, the love and the compassion of this statement for you.
+9. Continue to breathe in and out, feel the warmth, the love and the compassion of this statement for yourself.

-10. Since the care of the person that took time to speak these words to you and feel that gratitude as you continue to receive it.
+10. Sense the care of the person that took the time to speak those words to you and feel that gratitude as you continue to receive it.